Screening and Treatment

 Of children who display reading problems in the first grade, 74% will be poor readers in the ninth grade and into adulthood unless they receive informed and explicit instruction on phonemic awareness.
 Children do not mature out of their reading difficulties.

-Many schools still do not teach phonemic awareness.
-Phonemic awareness must exist or be explicitly taught before phonics instruction begins.
-Otherwise, phonics will not make sense to most children with reading difficulties.
+Many schools do not teach phonemic awareness.
+If a child has poor phonemic awareness, they must be explicitly taught auditory processing skills before phonics instruction begins.
+Sadly, without a good foundation, phonics will not make sense to most struggling readers.

 Research shows that most students will continue to struggle with reading, spelling and comprehension until a multi-sensory method is used for intervention.

 Children with reading and spelling difficulties learn best by using several senses.
-We teach students the speech therapy based Lindamood-Bell® method, which is a new way to process letters and sounds.
-It’s kind of a two heads are better than one approach to reading.
+We teach students using the speech therapy based Lindamood-Bell® LIPS method.
+Done correctly, the LIPS method retrains the brain to process letters and sounds in a new way.
+LIPS maps out new neural pathways for reading.
+It’s kind of a “two heads are better than one” approach to reading.

-WHAT: Reading screening for children ages 5 to 15 for reading processing deficit
+WHAT: Assessment for children ages 5 to 15 for reading processing deficit

 WHEN: Monday through Thursday